toddaustin07/PurpleAir/README.md

 * **Search box center**
   * If *Search for devices* is enabled, provide the latitude, longitude coordinates here which would represent the center of the box.
 The coordinates must be provided as two comma-separated decimal numbers
 * **Search box size - value**
-  * If *Search for devices* is enabled, provide the number of miles or kilometers that defines the size of the coordinate box
+  * If *Search for devices* is enabled, provide the number of miles or kilometers that bounds the latitudinal and longitudinal sides of the coordinate box
 * **Search box size - units**
   * If *Search for devices* is enabled, provide the units (miles or kilometers) associated with the box size value provide above
 * **Use weighted average?**